Whakatāne

-Whakatāne forms part of the parliamentary electorate of East Coast, currently represented by Kiri Allan of the New Zealand Labour Party.
-The town is the main urban centre of the eastern Bay of Plenty sub-region, which incorporates Whakatāne, Kawerau, and Ōpōtiki, and stretches from Otamarakau in the west, to Cape Runaway in the north-east and Whirinaki in the south.
-Whakatāne is the seat of the Bay of Plenty Regional Council, chosen as a compromise between the region's two larger cities, Tauranga and Rotorua.
+Whakatāne is part of the parliamentary electorate of East Coast, currently represented by Dana Kirkpatrick of the New Zealand National Party.
+The town is the main urban centre of the eastern Bay of Plenty sub-region, which includes Whakatāne, Kawerau, and Ōpōtiki, stretching from Otamarakau in the west to Cape Runaway in the northeast and Whirinaki in the south.
+Whakatāne is also the seat of the Bay of Plenty Regional Council, which was chosen as a compromise between the region's two larger cities, Tauranga and Rotorua.

 History and culture

 Māori occupation

 The site of the town has long been populated.
 Māori pā (Māori fortified village) sites in the area date back to the first Polynesian settlements, estimated to have been around 1200 CE.
 According to Māori tradition Toi-te-huatahi, later known as Toi-kai-rakau, landed at Whakatāne about 1150 CE in search of his grandson Whatonga.
 Failing to find Whatonga, he settled in the locality and built a pa on the highest point of the headland now called Whakatāne Heads, overlooking the present town.
 Some 200 years later the Mātaatua waka landed at Whakatāne.

 The Maori name Whakatāne is reputed to commemorate an incident occurring after the arrival of the Mataatua.
 The men had gone ashore and the canoe began to drift.
 Wairaka, a chieftainess, said "Kia whakatāne au i ahau" ("I will act like a man"), and commenced to paddle – something that women were not allowed to do.
 With the help of the other women, the canoe was saved.
 Wairaka's efforts are commemorated by a bronze statue of her at the mouth of the Whakatāne River, which was installed in 1965.

 The region around Whakatāne was important during the New Zealand Wars of the mid-19th century, particularly the Völkner incident.
 Its role culminated in 1869 with raids by Te Kooti's forces and a number of its few buildings were razed, leading to an armed constabulary being stationed above the town for a short while.
 Whakatāne beach heralded a historic meeting on 23 March 1908 between Prime Minister Joseph Ward and the Māori prophet and activist Rua Kenana Hepetipa.
 Kenana claimed to be Te Kooti's successor.